alex2awesome/hFT-Transformer/README.md

 ## Usage
 For training and evaluation, see the original repo.

-If you want to avoid training models from scratch, you can download and put the model under the `checkpoint/MAESTRO-V3` directory.

 The inference script we built uses the model trained for MAESTRO.
 We haven't yet evaluated it on different datasets, we just ran it.

 To run, download `model_016_003.pkl`: